Innovative Fishing Lures, Great for All Species.

-So if you haven’t guessed it yet, Glowing lures are kinda our thing, yeah they look cool and get your attention, which is great, BUT
+So if you haven’t guessed it yet, Glowing lures are kinda our thing and yeah they look cool and get your attention, which is great, BUT..

 There’s actual science that backs up why they work so well, which is why we’ve incorporated them into so many of our colors, this one’s a little long and technical in the beginning but worth the read!

 First off I must clarify that there is no such thing as colored light, only light traveling in different wave lengths, measured in nanometers, that are picked up by special cones(color receptors) in eyes and then interpreted by the brain as color.
-Here's a quick break down of what our human eyes pick up:
+Here's a quick example/break down of wavelengths our human eyes pick up and the colors our brains interpret them as:

 556nm = Red